Hooks, Skills & Subagents

 Context isolation

 Subagents do not see the parent conversation.
-The only channel from parent to subagent is the prompt string the agent supplies — the handler is responsible for whatever context the subagent needs.
-If you spin up a sub-Glove inside the handler, give it its own system prompt and store.
-This isolation matches Claude Code's subagent context model and keeps the parent context window from bloating with the subagent's intermediate work.
+The only channel from parent to child is the prompt string the agent supplies — the factory is responsible for whatever context the child needs.
+This isolation keeps the parent context window from bloating with the subagent's intermediate work and matches Claude Code's subagent context model.

 Common patterns